ashiswin/SecStore/README.md

 * JavaFX
 ```

+JavaFX is required in order to run the Design Challenge GUI application.

 ## Deployment

 To run the system, you first need to start the server.
 All runnable files are contained within the outputs folder.
 You can start the server using the following command: